austinhuang0131/barinsta-docs/docs/faq.md

 That would require us to implement tracking (tell Instagram what posts you saw), which is a big no-no. Also, this measure prevents you from constantly refreshing the feed for new posts, which helps wellbeing.
 (On a side note, seriously, just don't follow thousands of accounts on Instagram.
 You're just gonna intentionally get yourself addicted.)

+### My discover feed is showing posts in different languages!

+Using Barinsta can screw with the algorithm probably because we withhold or falsify tracking data.

 ### Comparing followers and followings

 Generally speaking, the feature works best if the sum of follower and following count (including duplicates) is under 1000.
 Going upward, the app will take significantly more time to compare them (since the user lists are paginated), but it should still work (The dev has tested ~5000).

+!!!
+Warning
+    If the sum is huge (like 10k+), not only will it slow down the app, it could also possibly lead to an account ban ("scrapeing").
+Do so at your own risk.